M-MSilva/Manager-Machine-Ingenuity/README.md

 To compile the code it is necessary to have any compiler that runs programs in c++ (compilers list), besides this list there are online compilers that easily implement the code such as https://www.onlinegdb.com/ and https://replit.com.

+**PS**: For the code to be executed it is necessary that all the files are in the same folder.

 ### Compiling and running the code

 To compile the code using the same compiler enjoyed by me (GCC compiler), do: